- That doesn’t mean it’s not awkward.

 The truth is that I don’t broadcast all my problems online.
-I do keep parts of my life private.
+I do keep parts of my life private, but I’m a confessional writer and memoirist.
 There is more to me than my illness.
 I have secrets.
 I show one small facet of myself online.
 Sharing my diagnosis is a conscious choice I made to raise awareness and fight stigma.

 I’m not going to pretend like it doesn’t bother me or that I don’t care when people treat me differently.
 I do care.
 I’m open about my illness anyway because if people like Elyn R. Saks, Susanna Kaysen, and Sylvia Plath didn’t share their story, I wouldn’t have even made it out of the hospital, much less gotten my life back.
 They got me through my darkest moments, and I feel as though I’ve been passed the baton.
 Someone might happen upon my post and realize that they, too, can get through it.

 So here is my story: I have bipolar type schizoaffective disorder.
 It means that I have a mood disorder (in my case, bipolar disorder) accompanied by symptoms of schizophrenia.
 It’s a physical brain disease…

 - not a spiritual crisis

 - not any sign that I am possessed

 (yes, these have all been suggested to me).

 Individuals with schizophrenia do not have enough gray matter in the brain.
 It’s a disease with a physical cause like heart disease.
 Can you “power through” heart disease or diabetes?
 Can you use the power of positive thinking to cure Alzheimer’s?
 Then, don’t suggest that I can cure my illness that way.
 I have to take medication, and if I don’t, my delusions and hallucinations could lead me to lose touch with reality.